skip to main content

 Abstract

-Background: Depersonalization, characterized by emotional detachment and reduced compassion, is a key dimension of burnout that threatens the well-being of nurses and patient care, especially in oncology settings where exposure to suffering is frequent.
+Background: Depersonalization is a key dimension of burnout that threatens the well-being of nurses and patient care, especially in oncology settings where exposure to suffering is frequent.
 Empathy typically protects against depersonalization; however, its effect may weaken in emotionally demanding environments.
-Emotional preparedness, or the psychological readiness of nurses to face distressing situations, may help sustain empathy and prevent depersonalization.
+Emotional preparedness may help sustain empathy and prevent depersonalization.
+However, evidence on how emotional preparedness explains the relationship between empathy and depersonalization remains limited.

 Purpose: This study examined whether emotional preparedness mediates the relationship between empathy and depersonalization among oncology nurses in Indonesia.

-Methods: A cross-sectional survey using convenience sampling was conducted with 116 oncology nurses at Dharmais National Cancer Hospital in Jakarta.
+Methods: A cross-sectional survey using convenience sampling was conducted with 116 oncology nurses at a national cancer hospital in Jakarta, Indonesia.
 Empathy, emotional preparedness, and depersonalization were measured using the Jefferson Scale of Empathy (JSE), the Expanded Nursing Stress Scale (ENSS), and the Maslach Burnout Inventory (MBI).
 Data were analyzed using Pearson correlation, multiple linear regression, and mediation analysis with Hayes’ PROCESS Macro (Model 4).

 Results: Emotional preparedness and empathy were both negatively correlated with depersonalization (r = −0.28, p < .01; r = −0.54, p < .01, respectively).
 Empathy significantly predicted depersonalization (β = −0.21, SE = 0.02, p < .001), and mediation testing demonstrated that emotional preparedness fully mediated this relationship (β = −0.08, SE = 0.06, 95% CI [−0.14, −0.02]).